 If the first bachelor’s degree is from another accredited college or university, students must meet all requirements for the second degree, including the Ball State University Core Curriculum and 30 residence credits.

-The Bachelor of General Studies Degree is not available to any student who has earned any other bachelor’s degree.
+The Bachelor of General Studies degree is not available to any student who has earned any other bachelor’s degree.

 Concurrent Bachelor’s Degrees

 Concurrent bachelor’s degrees are two degrees earned simultaneously with majors that lead to distinctly different degrees.
 Students may receive concurrent degrees only if earning two majors under the same degree is not possible.
-A minimum of 150 credit hours must be earned for concurrent degrees.
+A minimum of 150 credits must be earned for concurrent degrees.
 Students must meet the following academic standards to pursue two degrees concurrently:

-The Bachelor of General Studies Degree cannot be earned concurrently with any other bachelor’s degree.
+The Bachelor of General Studies degree cannot be earned concurrently with any other bachelor’s degree.

 Students must submit an application to the Director of Academic Advising for approval to pursue concurrent degrees.

 Students pursuing associate degrees who wish to continue their education may transfer to curricula leading to baccalaureate degrees.